Log-Linear Bayesian Additive Regression Trees for Multinomial Logistic and Count Regression Models

 Figure~\ref{fig:log-linear_relAcc} gives a more nuanced view of these comparisons in light of the often substantial variability in out of sample accuracy across training and validation splits.
 It shows the accuracy of each method relative to the best performing method for each train/test split.
 In most datasets the variability due to random train/test splits is larger than the gap between methods, save for a few datasets which consistently favor one method (e.g. neural nets in balance-scale and random forests in wine-quality-red).
 We see here that for most datasets here BART is rarely far from the top-performing method for any given dataset train/test split.

 Finally, Figure \ref{fig:loglinear_defaults} compares the relative accuracy of the two BART-default prior settings (200 total trees and 100 trees per outcome category) against BART-CV across folds of the cross-validation on the training dataset.
 This gives us $20\times10\times10= 2,000$ comparisons of the default BART settings versus the best parameter settings found over a grid search, albeit in slightly smaller datasets.
 Either default choices was nearly as accurate as the best parameter settings, within 2\% of the relative {\em or} absolute accuracy of the best model about 75\% of the time.
 There is no clear favorite between the two default models.
 The 100 trees per level setting was on average a little more accurate than using 200 total trees, but also more variable (as expected) and more computationally intensive to fit.

-In summary, default versions of BART have competitive predictive performance.
-More importantly, these are proper, fully Bayesian models that give valid posterior inference and may be incorporated into more complex models where cross-validation would be difficult even if it were desirable.
-An immediate example of this is the logistic BART model incorporated into the zero-inflated count regression model (where the partially latent binary variable $Z_i$ follows a distribution governed by a log-linear BART prior), which is explored in the next section.
+In summary, both cross-validated and default versions of BART have competitive predictive performance.
+Importantly for our purposes, the default variants are proper, fully Bayesian models that give valid posterior inference and may be incorporated into more complex models where cross-validation would be difficult or impossible.
+An immediate example of this is the binary logistic BART model embedded into the zero-inflated count regression model (where the partially latent binary variable $Z_i$ follows a distribution governed by a log-linear BART prior), which is explored in the next section.